Xuedinan/MessageBox/README.md

 1. User selects login or sign up for program

-    - Sign up with user name and credential
+    - Sign up with user name and credential (signup)
         - Program provide error message when username is invalid or exsits
-    - Login prorgam with user information
+    - Login prorgam with user information (login)

 2. Select a audience want to leave message or review message received from other users